SolidityServices/mkk/docs/sites-inputs-functions.md

 All functions on this page will need the poolAddress, before arriving to this page, the user needs to select a pool from the list

+TO DO

 # Pool factory admin page

-(page for only insiders, no need for fancy desing)
+(page for only insiders, no need for fancy design)

+TO DO

 # Pool provider admin page

 All functions on this page will need the poolAddress, before arriving to this page, the user needs to select a pool from the list

-(page for only insiders, no need for fancy desing)
+(page for only insiders, no need for fancy design)

+TO DO

 # KYC admin page

-(page for only insiders, no need for fancy desing)
+(page for only insiders, no need for fancy design)

+TO DO

 # Token Push Registry admin page

-(page for only insiders, no need for fancy desing)
+(page for only insiders, no need for fancy design)

+TO DO

 # Pool listing page

 (just a simple page to select pools, no need for MKK design)

+TO DO

 # Notes
 - pool = deal